scott-brown/dirichlet-multinomial/README.md

-dirichlet-multinomial
+dirmult
 ---------------------
-Dirichlet probability models for modeling class probabilities of (possibly) truncated count data.
+Dirichlet-multinomial posterior models for truncated count data.
+For all observations, the likelihood term is defined on the full parameter vector of class probabilities but conditioned on a subset of class counts being zero a priori.